 There is no one best approach to treating foresight.
 The National Research Council recommended that several options for modeling foresight be developed.
-As a result, an objective in NEMS was to build the flexibility to support different approaches to foresight to allow for experimentation and future modeling changes.
+8 As a result, an objective in NEMS was to build the flexibility to support different approaches to foresight to allow for experimentation and future modeling changes.
 In addition, it is desirable to have the option to treat foresight consistently throughout the modeling system.

 The purpose of dealing with foresight and expectations in the Integrating Module is to be able to represent different types of foresight consistently.
 At the same time the Integrating Module allows individual modules to handle foresight independently, should industry practice require different approaches.
-To achieve this flexibility, each NEMS module was to be constructed so that an on-off switch was examined to determine whether the module used the system-generated expectations.
-If this central-control switch is turned on, the module uses system expectations; otherwise, the module uses expectations it generates for itself.
+To achieve this flexibility, each NEMS module was to be constructed so that an on-off switch was examined to determine whether the module would use centrally generated expectations.
+When this central-control switch is turned on, the module uses these expectations; otherwise, the module uses self-generated expectations.